saifeemustafaq/mentorship/cohort_1/vipuljoshi888@outlook.com/AWS_Educate_Mentorship_Vipul_Joshi.md

      - Number of requests to services
 - Instance Configuration In AWS, you can use spot instances to make it cost effective.
 Users pay for the spot price that’s effective at that particular hour and is adjusted over a period of time.
 - Container Services
+# Advantages of AWS
+- 1.Ease Of Use
+- 2.Incredibly Diverse Array of Tools
+- 3.Unlimited Server Capacity